ymich9963/WULPSC/README.md

  - Step 6.
 Open the project folder in VS Code, press `CTRL + SHIFT + P` and type `>Add vscode configuration folder`.
 This is to add your own paths to the tools to build and flash the project.

  - Step 7.
 Have fun.

+ ## Troubleshooting
+ Make sure the VSCode configuration folder exists and the directories are correct.
+Delete any auto-generated files or folders and rebuild if it won't build.
+To flash you will need to setup the correct COMx port and choose UART when doing so.